nhsconnect/prm-practice-migration-staging/guide/02-technical-survey.md

 The survey is to check the current practice setup, focused mainly on the following three areas:

-* **Hardware** – All hardware, such as desktop PCs, self check-in screens, call display boards and devices etc should be checked to ensure that they meet the required minimum specification for running the new system.
-For dispensing practices, barcode scanner and label printer compatibility should also be checked and practices should note that if replacements are required the costs of these may be their responsibility
+* **Hardware** – All hardware, such as desktop PCs, self check-in screens, call display boards and devices including portable ones should be checked to ensure that they meet the required minimum specification for running the new system.
+For dispensing practices, barcode scanner and label printer compatibility should also be checked and practices should note that if replacements are required the costs of these may be their responsibility.•	Consider what new tech might be required as this may be a good time to request new kit from your delivery partner.
 * **Network** – this should be checked in-line with the operating requirements of the new system.
 * **3rd party application/software compatibility** - Applications that the practice may use that are not part of the current system but may  integrate with it, for example, DocMan or Apollo Scan for document scanning and management, DispensIT etc

 The icons for the new system may have been installed on some devices by the new supplier to enable data checking.
 The delivery partner may ensure that the icon is installed on all devices before Go-Live, or on Go-Live day, or this may be an activity that the practice is required to complete.
 If this is the case then the practice should ensure that they have the relevant instructions and are comfortable with carrying this out.

 ## Who completes this activity?